NordicWayInterchange/interchange/frontend/README.md

 ---

-Napcore supports both keycloak and Auth0.
+Napcore supports both keycloak and Auth0 as authentication providers.

 Keycloak is an open source identity and access management solution.
 It adds authentication to applications and secure services. https://www.keycloak.org/